mohamedtsx/Job-Board/README.md

 ### work on
 - fixing job description parsing to html issue by using react-html-parser
-- maeking job page more responsive
+- making job page more responsive